arunnath011/ml_systems/lab_1/README.md

 3.)
 What advantages do multi-stage docker builds give us?

-Ans- Multistage docker does offer  significant advandates
+Ans- Multistage docker does offer  significant advantages

 Reduced Image Size: Multi-stage builds allow us to separate the build environment from the runtime environment, meaning that we only include